Centrattic/conversation-continuation/README.md

 * Ok so just added the two alphas, going to run tuning again.
 This time I have clear contrast pairs, and I'm just starting by tuning the same alpha for both so I can actually run a controlled comparison here for clean contrast pairs vs. non-clean pairs.
 Also definitely add using 4o to rate coherence pretty soon.
 * So activations are definitely non deterministic, right, so I should defiintely as one form of getting norm difference, just like do the cross-entropy/KL divergence between logit distributions for steered and base for the next token (on temperature = 0 for determinstic).
 Oh actually activations over the prompt itself ARE determinstic (as long as I'm using model.eval() so dropout layers aren't active lol)
 * Okay wait also something to check and compare is where you're aplpying steering vector (prompt vs. output) for optimization vs. in actuality.
 For opt, you're just applying to the prompt and computing over that vs. in reality, you're applying to just output.
 You could tune on just output too by doing temp = 0 but more expensive, so just keep prompt for now (ideally if you find a good direction this really shouldnt matter)
+* Idea: contrast consistence.
+Like if switching to opposite dir doesn't have huge difference, you certainly just found a spurious correlation! (does this fully make sense?)
+Seems to have interesting results so far... one thing it certainly does is that super out of dist token outputs (like the random token ones) have MUCH lower diff scores than before (which is great), like 30-40 vs. like 200+.
+Ok the interesting stuff is that happy results seem to be shifted to Riya's bot (guessing direction more pronounced here) and not really Friend's which is why Friend sampler still seems mainly sad/or smt.
+I think what I have to do is, hmm im not really sure actually

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: